Midsummer in Sweden • June 23 - July 1, 2020

 Airfare to and from Copenhagen

-End of trip transportation other than delivery to train which is a very simple ride back to Copenhagen, Stockholm, or elsewhere
+End of trip transportation other than delivery to the commuter train, a very simple ride back to Copenhagen, Stockholm, or elsewhere

 Personal shopping and expenses